History of Honduras: Democratic period (1838–1899)

-Honduras in the twentieth century
+20th century

-The internationalization of the north, 1899–1932
+Internationalization of the north (1899–1932)

 Political stability and instability both aided and distracted the economic revolution which transformed Honduras through the development of a plantation economy on the north coast.
 As American corporations consolidated increasingly large landholdings in Honduras, they lobbied the US government to protect their investments.
 Conflicts over land ownership, peasant rights, and a US-aligned comprador class of elites led to armed conflicts and multiple invasions by US armed forces.
 In the first decades of the century, US military incursions took place in 1903, 1907, 1911, 1912, 1919, 1924, and 1925.
 Because the country was effectively controlled by American fruit corporations, it was the original inspiration for the term "banana republic".

-The rise of US influence in Honduras (1899–1919)
+Rise of US influence (1899–1919)

 In 1899, the banana industry in Honduras was growing rapidly.
 A peaceful transfer of power from Policarpo Bonilla to General Terencio Sierra marked the first time in decades that a constitutional transition had taken place.
 By 1902, railroads had been built along the country's Caribbean coast to accommodate the growing banana industry.
 However, Sierra made efforts to stay in office and refused to step down when a new president was elected in 1902, and was overthrown by Manuel Bonilla in 1903.

-After toppling Sierra, Bonilla, a conservative, imprisoned ex-president Policarpo Bonilla, a liberal rival, for two years and made other attempts to suppress liberals throughout the country, as they were the only other organized political party.
+After toppling Sierra, Manuel Bonilla, a conservative, imprisoned ex-president Policarpo Bonilla, a liberal rival, for two years and made other attempts to suppress liberals throughout the country, as they were the only other organized political party.
 The conservatives were divided into a host of personalist factions and lacked coherent leadership, but Bonilla reorganized the conservatives into a "national party."
 The present-day National Party of Honduras (Partido Nacional de Honduras—PNH) traces its origins to his administration.

 Bonilla proved to be an even better friend to the banana companies than Sierra.
 Under Bonilla's rule, companies gained exemptions from taxes and permission to construct wharves and roads, as well as permission to improve interior waterways and to obtain charters for new railroad construction.
 He also successfully established the border with Nicaragua and resisted an invasion from Guatemala in 1906.
 After fending off Guatemalan military forces, Bonilla sought peace and signed a friendship pact with both Guatemala and El Salvador.

 Nicaragua's president José Santos Zelaya saw this friendship pact as an alliance to counter Nicaragua and began to undermine Bonilla.
 Zelaya supported liberal Honduran exiles in Nicaragua in their efforts to topple Bonilla, who had established himself as a dictator.
 Supported by elements of the Nicaraguan army, the exiles invaded Honduras in February 1907.
 With the assistance of Salvadoran troops, Manuel Bonilla tried to resist, but in March his forces were decisively beaten in a battle notable for the introduction of machine guns into Central America.
 After toppling Bonilla, the exiles established a provisional junta, but this junta did not last.